trixi-gpu/trixi-gpu.github.io/benchmark.md

 ~~~

 ## Takeaway
-In the first approach, CPU and GPU runtimes both rise as DOFs increase, simply because more unknowns must be solved; while in the second approach, even when the total DOFs are held constant, CPU and GPU runtimes still increase with problem size, since the cost of solving each unknown also grows with the spatial dimension of the problem.
+In the first approach, CPU and GPU runtimes both rise as DOFs increase, simply because more unknowns must be solved; while in the second approach, even when the total DOFs are held roughly constant, CPU and GPU runtimes still increase with problem size, since the cost of solving each unknown also grows with the spatial dimension of the problem.

 However, in both approaches, we observe that the slope of the runtime on the GPU is smaller than that on the CPU, so the GPU is less sensitive to increases in data size and thus robust in handling large-scale problems.
 So, we can conclude that the speedup increases with the problem size (including both the number of spatial dimensions and the level of solution resolution).